-The environment in a workplace is important.
+Workplace investigations are an essential component of maintaining a fair and inclusive work environment.
 When clear policies are established, understood by everyone, and followed, an office can be a place that brings the best out of its employees.

 Sometimes, however, problems develop that can create tension, distraction, and even harm in the workplace.
 For example, an employee might allege wage or hour violations, sexual harassment, racial discrimination, or an unsafe work environment.
 Alternatively, an employer may suspect theft or drug use at work.